ThinkbotsAreFree/Birdy/README.md

 The *call SRS* command executes a matching rule, and assigns to a variable the return value of the responding rule.

-### &1 get usual value
+### &1 eval Scheme

-The *get usual value* command assigns to a variable a plausibly more "complete version" of the value given as argument, based on previous values given to *get usual value*.
+The *eval Scheme* command assigns to a variable the result of evaluating a Scheme expression given as argument.
+In the current implementation, the interpreter is [BiwaScheme-0.6.9](https://www.biwascheme.org/index.html).

 ### %1 / replace in value